Federal Tax Credits & Rebates for High-Efficiency Heat PumpsTest

 The Inflation Reduction Act (IRA) is the largest clean energy investment program that the U.S. government has ever created.
 The details of the program are still being worked out, but homeowners will be able to take advantage of incentives to make the transition to clean energy easier and financially attractive.
-These home energy programs include upfront discounts and tax credits for every household in exchange for electrifying the things they rely on every day like cars, heating your home and hot water, cooking meals or drying clothes.
+These home energy programs include upfront discounts and tax credits for every household in exchange for making updates to your home, including installing a high-efficiency heat pump.

 What’s a heat pump?

 A heat pump is an appliance that warms and cools your home.
 It’s a more energy-efficient alternative to a traditional furnace or air conditioner.
 In the warmer months, a heat pump pulls heat from the inside of your home and moves it outside.
 In the colder months, it does the opposite, collecting heat from the outdoor air and moving it indoors.
 This efficiency is part of the reason why the federal government is offering heat pump tax credits and rebates.

 Historically, heat pumps have been most popular in the southern states such as North Carolina and South Carolina, for example, where more than 40% of homes have heat pumps.
 The reason being that older heat pump models could not heat well in frigid temperatures, so they were generally less popular in colder areas of the country.
 But new advanced technologies enable modern heat pumps to operate effectively in temperatures of -10℉ and below.

 The Bosch all-weather heat pump, for example, uses variable compressor speed and other technologies to work at very cold temperatures.
 Paired with an existing oil furnace, a Bosch all-weather heat pump can reduce a typical Delaware home’s oil consumption by up to 75%!

 Why heat pumps?